Public Safety

 How will the Levy impact our Public Safety?

-What resources will the levy fund?
+What resources would the levy have funded?

 24 sworn police officers, including 2 SROs, along with equipment and training, to address rising crime